prahladyeri/prahladyeri.github.io/_posts/2014-06-05-an-introduction-to-go-elegance-with-power-and-simplicity.md

 ---
 layout: post
-title: An Introduction to Go - Elegance with Power and Simplicity
+title: 'An Introduction to Go - Elegance with Power and Simplicity'
 tags: go
 ---